rksm/bookstack-editor/README.md

     :commands (bookstack-mode bookstack-sync))
 ```

-In directories that include wiki file, place `.dir-locals.el` file with the following content:
+In the root wiki directory place a `.dir-locals.el` file with the following content:

 ```elisp
 ((nil . ((eval . (progn